betalantz/intro_instances_properties/script.md

 # What I want to be able to do is pass the name as an argument at the moment a new dog is created
 fido = Dog.new("Fido") #=> ArgumentError
 ```
-The moment in the lifecycle we're concerned with here is the moment a dog is born, i.e. the moment an object is instantiated, or initialized
+- The moment in the lifecycle we're concerned with here is the moment a dog is born, i.e. the moment an object is *instantiated*, or *initialized*
-This is also going to answer the question of how we can give a dog a name if we only create a reader for that attribute
+- This is also going to answer the question of how we can give a dog a name if we only create a reader for that attribute
-Looking at the error message here tells us a lot: initialize got 1 argument when it takes 0
+- Looking at the error message here tells us a lot: initialize got 1 argument when it takes 0
-The initialize method is a type of:
+- The initialize method is a type of:
     - hook
     - callback
     - lifecycle event
-Whenever we call `new` on a class (whenever an object is 'born'), the class itself calls `initialize` on the new object
+- Whenever we call `new` on a class (whenever an object is 'born'), the class itself calls `initialize` on the new object

+_005_initialize.rb_
 ```ruby
 class Dog
     attr_reader :name